jahrlin/isomorphic-flux-react-react-router/README.md

 # isomorphic-flux-react-react-router
 It's literally exactly what it sounds like.
-Also uses gulp, webpack, es6 (babel), sass and browsersync.
+Also uses gulp, webpack, es6 (babel), jest, sass and browsersync.

 Currently only dev mode